espin086/2_itsfriday/README.md

 #### -- Project Status: [Active]

 ## Project Intro/Objective
 The purpose of this project is to automate various steps in looking for a job.
 It take into consideration the job title, city, and commute times a person would like to filter by.
-It has verious modules that could be useful for other programs.
+It has various modules that could be useful for other programs.

 ### Technologies